hapl/predict-flight-delays/README.md

     - Lineal Regression, including Lasso and Ridge
     - XGBoost Regressor
     - Tested Random Forest Classifier (after transforming delay time as labels).

-created pickles to save our models and avoid running every time we wanted to evaluate results; those can be found [here](data/pickles)
+- Created pickles to save our models and avoid running every time we wanted to evaluate results; those can be found [here](data/pickles)

 For more details on this topic, go to the [modeling notebook](src/modules/modeling.ipynb)